Curry Chronicles: Exploring The Best Japanese Curry Singapore Offers

 Price Range: S$15 to S$25 per person

-Operated by the East Japan Railway Company, this unique café combines authentic Japanese curry with a cultural experience.
-Visitors can enjoy distinctive dishes like Watashino Curry Rice, a thick black curry with a peppery spice profile, and Watashino Hayashi Rice, a demi-glace based beef dish.
+Operated by the East Japan Railway Company (JR East), among all japanese curry places, this unique café combines authentic Japanese curry with a cultural experience.
+Visitors can enjoy distinctive dishes like Watashino Curry Rice and Watashino Hayashi Rice.
 The café also serves as a hub for Japan travel information and rail pass sales, making it a destination for both food lovers and travelers interested in Japanese cuisine and culture.

 Location: Guoco Tower, Tanjong Pagar